 Description

-The current filtered data frame as a narwhals DataFrame.
-If no query has been set, this will return the unfiltered data frame from the data source.
+The current filtered data frame, in the same format as the original data source (e.g., polars DataFrame, Polars LazyFrame, Ibis Table).
+If no query has been set, returns the unfiltered data from the data source.

 If no query is provided, returns the current SQL query as a string (or None if no query has been set).
 If a query is provided, returns True if the query was changed to a new value, or False if it was the same as the current value.